Last Updated on February 18, 2018 by Audrey Scott

 From mosques and mountains to hats and limousines, the often unusual sights and scenery of the Caucasus and Central Asia always kept us guessing.
-If you check out the categories and keep reading, you’ll see why.
+Here are some of the more memorable landscapes, religious buildings, cultural artifacts, animals, and people that we encountered during the five months we traveled across these regions.
+If you check out the categories and keep reading, you'll see why this is a unique part of the world and travel experience.

 Most Gregarious Kids: Tbilisi, Georgia